We Analyzed Our Best and Worst Automotive Emails, and Here’s What We Found

 If you’re a cool cat who’s been following our blog for a while, you’ve likely heard us talk about A/B testing, identifying benchmarks, and email strategy for automotive dealers — among a slew of other digital marketing-related topics relevant to the auto world.

 Identifying marketing strategies and benchmarks doesn’t happen overnight.
-In fact, we recently dedicated three months to performing an in-depth analysis of our auto clients’ marketing emails.
+In fact, we recently dedicated three months to performing an in-depth analysis of our auto clients’ marketing emails and also created our annual automotive benchmarks report.

 We analyzed the best- and worst-performing emails from 10 different 9 Clouds automotive clients sent over a two-year period.
 This created a launching point to take our email testing and improvements even further than before.